akka/alpakka-kafka/docs/NewAPI.md

 ![Producer shape](./Producer-sink.png)

-To complete producer just complete it `In`. <!-- something missing here?? -->
+To complete a producer just complete its `In` port.

 # Consumer and producer providers